eshan-sud/eshan-sud/README.md

 <!-- ![](https://user-images.githubusercontent.com/18350557/176309783-0785949b-9127-417c-8b55-ab5a4333674e.gif) -->

 <p>
-I am an enthusiastic student currently pursuing a bachelor's degree in computer science and engineering at Manipal University Jaipur.
+I am an enthusiastic student currently pursuing a bachelor's degree in Computer Science and Engineering at Manipal University Jaipur.

 My primary focus lies in establishing a strong foundation in core concepts, such as Data Structures and Algorithms, Object Oriented Porgramming and applying them to enhance my programming proficiency.